Car Air Conditioner R12 To R134

 Car air conditioner retrofit with HFC-R134a From $350.00

-Keepin’ Cool has invested in equipment to allow a specially developed R12 replacement gas to be used known as HFC-R134a and have already carried out many conversions to a range of vehicles, including:
+Keepin’ Cool has invested in equipment to allow a specially developed R12 replacement gas used known as HFC-R134a and also has already carried out many conversions to a range of vehicles, like including:

 - 1988 Volvo 240

 And this service takes around 90 minutes and includes: